albertoMontero/arxiv-datasets/README.md

 ## License

-We distribute this repository (except data folder) under MIT license, which is the one most recognized open source licenses.
-It is short and easy to read and quite permissive.
-The data folder containing the datasets is under CC0 1.0 license, which is the arXive license for archive metadata.
+MIT license, and CC0 1.0 license for data folder containing the dataset.
 ## Resources

 Some other related works: